-We Washington] have acted [limited] counsel as to , a Washington corporation (the "Borrower"),23 and to , a Washington limited liability company (the "Guarantor"; together with the Borrower, the "Loan Parties" and each a "Loan Party"), in connection with the transactions contemplated by the [Credit Agreement]24 dated as of [Agreement") "Credit between the Borrower 20] (the and 1. , (the "Lender").
+We have acted flimited Washington] counsel to as , a Washington corporation (the "Borrower"), and to \\\\, a Washington limited liability company (the "Guarantor"; together with the Borrower, the "Loan Parties" and each a "Loan Party"), in connection with the transactions contemplated by the [Credit Agreement] dated as of [\ Agreement") between Borrower 20 ] "Credit the ], (the and , (the "Lender").
 We provide this opinion letter to you at the request of the Loan Parties pursuant to Section of the Credit Agreement.
 Capitalized terms used and not otherwise defined in this opinion letter have the definitions assigned to such terms in the Credit Agreement.

-$^{^{22}}$ The suggested approach is to list as addressees only the lender(s) named in the loan documents or the agent for the named lender(s).
+$^{23}$ The suggested approach is to list as addressees only the lender(s) named in the loan documents or the agent for the named lender(s).
 The ability of successor lenders who take interests in the loan documents after closing (through assignment or participation) to rely is addressed in the reliance paragraph at the end of the opinion letter.
-See infra note 109 and accompanying text.
+See infra note 110 and accompanying text.
 Including as addressees "all lenders who become parties to the Credit Agreement from time to time" may undercut the protections provided in the reliance paragraph.

-23 The illustrative form of opinion letter assumes that the borrower is a Washington corporation, that the guarantor is a Washington limited liability company, and that the loan documents are governed by Washington law.
+&lt;sup>24 The illustrative form of opinion letter assumes that the borrower is a Washington corporation, that the guarantor is a Washington limited liability company, and that the loan documents are governed by Washington law.
 In an actual transaction, the borrower or the guarantor may be a different type of entity.
 Accordingly, throughout the opinion letter, references to "corporation," "limited liability company," and similar terms will require modification to reflect the actual status of the borrower or the guarantor.
 Coverage of entities organized under the law of a jurisdiction other than the state of Washington and of loan documents governed by the law of another jurisdiction are largely beyond the scope of this Report.
-For additional discussion of these and related issues, see infra note 49 (addressing coverage of entities organized under the law of a jurisdiction other than the state of Washington) and note 94 (addressing coverage of loan documents governed by the law of another jurisdiction); see also Comm. on Legal Ops. in Real Estate Transactions, ABA Section of Real Prop., Tr. & Estate Law, et al., Local Counsel Opinion Letters in Real Estate Finance Transactions, 51 REAL PROP.
+For additional discussion of these and related issues, see infra note 50 (addressing coverage of entities organized under the law of a jurisdiction other than the state of Washington) and note 95 (addressing coverage of loan documents governed by the law of another jurisdiction); see also Comm. on Legal Ops. in Real Estate Transactions, ABA Section of Real Prop., Tr. & Estate Law, et al., Local Counsel Opinion Letters in Real Estate Finance Transactions, 51 REAL PROP.
 TR. & EST. L.J.
 167 (2016).

-24 Here and elsewhere in Section A of the opinion letter, the bracketed and italicized text should be completed with the title of the specific document examined.
+&lt;sup>25 Here and elsewhere in Section A of the opinion letter, the bracketed and italicized text should be completed with the title of the specific document examined.

-The law covered by the opinions expressed herein is limited to the law of the state of Washington.
-25
+The law covered by the opinions expressed herein is limited to the law of the state of Washington. $^{26}\,$